VincentCohen/DesignPatterns/README.md

 DesignPatterns
 ==============

-Most common used design patterns written in PHP
+Repository with the most commonly used design patterns in PHP.
+This repository is a **work in progress** and I would not advice you to actually use this code in production.